Artemystra/eclipsephase/README.md

 system.mods.globalMod = affects all skill/aptitude tests.<br>
 system.mods.traumaMod = affects all skill/aptitude tests through trauma. (type "-10" to ignore one trauma)<br>
 system.mods.woundMod = affects all skill/aptitude tests through trauma. (type "-10" to ignore one wound)<br>
+system.mods.woundMultiplier = Sets a wound effect multiplier.
+This will not effect the number of wounds, but their effect (e.g. 1 wound -20 instead of -10)<br>
 system.mods.iniMod = affects initiative.
 Will be added to the calculated ini + the dice roll.<br>
 system.mods.durmod = affects durability.
 Will also be used to calculate derived stats.<br>
 system.mods.lucmod = affects lucidity.
-Will also be used to calculate derived stats.<p>
+Will also be used to calculate derived stats.<br>
+system.mods.ttMod = affects trauma threshold.
+This gets added after the tt is calculated by the system.<br>
+system.mods.energyMod = affects energy armor.
+This is added on top of the energy armor without any effect on encumberance.<br>
+system.mods.kineticMod = affects kinetic armor.
+This is added on top of the kinetic armor without any effect on encumberance.<p>

 <strong><u>Pool Mods</strong></u>
 system.pools.insight.mod = affects the maximum insight pool.<br>